kovalevvlad/machine-learning/craigslist-categories/README.md

 to plot a 2D PCA version of the dataset.
 Unfortunately, after extracting all of the necessary features, the dataset has 100,000 dimensions.
-Since PCA is roughly O(d<sup>3</sup>) computing a 2D PCA reduction becomes impractical, unless a different is used to reduce the dimensionality prior to feeding the dataset to PCA, which is exactly what I have done.
-I have used a SVM to determine the most important features and only keep 1000 of these before using PCA.
-Here is the final result:
+Since PCA is roughly O(d<sup>3</sup>) computing a 2D PCA reduction becomes impractical.
+I have solved the problem by using a SVM to determine the most important features (roughly 1000 of them) and only feed the most important feature data to PCA:

 ![PCA](PCA.png)